Know Your Diabetes ABCs

 The blood sugar checks you do every day are different from the A1C test

-Work with your health care provider to set a blood sugar goal that is right for you.
-Your goal range may be different if you have other health conditions or if your blood sugar is often low or high.
+• Work with your healthcare provider to set a blood sugar goal that is right for you

 B is for Blood Pressure

-blood pressure check measures the pressure of your arteries as your heart pumps.
+A blood pressure check measures the pressure in your arteries as your heart pumps.
+High blood pressure occurs when the pressure is higher than normal.
 Having diabetes increases your chances of having high blood pressure.
-High blood pressure usually has no warning signs or symptoms.
+Most people who have high blood pressure don’t have symptoms.
 The higher your blood pressure levels, the higher the risk for other health problems such as heart disease and stroke.

 CategorySystolic mm Hgand/orDiastolic mm Hg